Andong-Li-speech/anonymous_demo/README.md

 # anonymous_demo
-This is the anonymous demo of the proposed speech enhancement system, which is submitted to IJCAI 2022.
+This is the anonymous demo of the proposed speech enhancement system, which is submitted to XXX 2022.